 Each business unit shall have a product review and development process.
-Product review and development shall be the responsibility of business unit managers with oversight by the General Manager and input from the Board of Directors through the Director of Finance and Operations.
+Product review and development shall be the responsibility of business unit managers with oversight by the General Manager and input from the Board of Directors through Finance and Operations Committee.